 - Simple treatment consists of gentle shampoos/oils to soften the scales and gentle brushing to remove them.

 - For severe cases mild anti-fungal and/or steroid creams can be used to settle cradle cap down (particularly in the nappy area/neck/behind ears).

 Common baby rashes & newborn skin conditions: Birthmarks

 - Mongolian spot

 This is a flat grey-ish/blue patch that is usually found on the bottom/back.
 They sometimes look a bit like a bruise.
 It is more common in Asian, Hispanic or African babies.
 It is harmless, requires no treatment and usually fades with age (gone by adolescence).
 You can see images of Mongolian Spot here.

 These are a growth of blood vessels that develop just after birth.
 Most of the time they are on the head or neck and usually grow (sometimes quite rapidly) for the first few months before most then regress (shrink) back.
 Flat spots often disappear without treatment, but big raised ones can leave a mark/scar.
 Because they usually improve over time, often no treatment is required.
 However, if they are very large, ulcerated or are near important structures (e.g. eyes, nose, airway) that might be affected by their growth they may need treatment (e.g. medication/gels/laser).

 These are much less common.
-They are a large flat purplish mark on the skin.
+Port wine stain birthmarks are a large flat purplish mark on the skin.
 They are usually on the face although can be anywhere on the body (although generally only on one side).
 Some fade but others do not and can even darken over time.
-Laser treatment can be used to treat cases where there is cosmetic concern.
-There are some syndromes associated with these birth marks so seek medical advice for more information.
+Treatment of port wine stains can be done with laser where there is cosmetic concern.
+There can be some syndromes associated with these birth marks so seek medical advice for more information.